umarhassan-mitodl/11.360-fall-2003/content/pages/readings.md

 Hoyle, Cynthia L. *Traffic Calming.* Planners Advisory Service Report #456, American Planning Association.
 Jul 1995.
 This publication has been placed on reserve at the Rotch Library.
 (Skim through for a sense of the concept and various techniques.)

 The Federal Highway Administration (FHWA) inaugurated a new website dedicated to all the known and/or electronically publicized transportation programs and studies that pertain to traffic calming.
-See [Traffic Calming](http://safety.fhwa.dot.gov/speedmgt/traffic_calm.cfm).
+See {{% resource_link "1c487dc2-7008-400a-a916-78e536a62f54" "Traffic Calming" %}}.
 Traffic Calming guru, Heidi Richards of VHB, will speak about this topic.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 19